akkera102/08_gamebuino/readme.txt

 Gamebuino Library for Arduboy

 ## Description
 Arduboy can play Gamebuino.
 But probably all game don't work.
+It support Gamebuino library.
-It support Gamebuino.h, Gamebuino.cpp. unsupport is SD card Library and etc.
+unsupport is SD card Library and etc.

 ## Games
 I tested few game. thank you awesome game! :)

 - 101 STARSHIPS by zoglu(sketch size is too big.
-I del sound. sry.)
+I del logo and sound. sry.)
 - CRABATOR by rodot
 - UFO-RACE by rodot
 - INVADERS by yoda